tkamai/KamaiHydro/content/home/vision.md

  css_class = ""
 +++

-- To contribute fundamental knowledge and understanding of hydrologic processes and systems, and provide tools for enbling long-term sustainability of water resources.
+- To contribute fundamental knowledge and understanding of hydrologic processes and systems, and develp tools for enbling long-term sustainability of water resources.
-- To serve as proffesional expertes in Vadose Zone Hydrology and Soil Physics, to contribute and deliver innovative ideas and cutting-edge solutions in environmental and agricultural sciences.
+- To serve as proffesional expertes in Vadose Zone Hydrology and Soil Physics and to provide innovative ideas and cutting-edge solutions in environmental and agricultural sciences.